FrankN88/FrankN88-first_milestone_new/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer (except for the Bootstrap features).

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)